 Throughout the semester, students and faculty travel from South Florida to the mid-Atlantic region and use nationally-known coastal research facilities as a base of operations for 2-3 week intervals.
 The facilities used may vary from year to year.
-The following is a listing of facilities used in the Spring 2002 Coastal Studies Semester:
+The following is a listing of facilities used in the Spring 2004 Coastal Studies Semester:

-1. The Mote Marine Laboratory Center for Tropical Research, Summerland Key, FL

-2. Harbor Branch Oceanographic Institute, Ft.
-Pierce, FL

-3. The Chesapeake Biological Laboratory, Solomons, MD
+- 1. The Mote Marine Laboratory Center for Tropical Research, Summerland Key, FL - 2.
+Harbor Branch Oceanographic Institute, Ft.
+Pierce, FL - 3.
+The Chesapeake Biological Laboratory, Solomons, MD - 4.
+Hood College, Frederick, MD

-4. Hood College and the Thorpewood Environmental Center, Frederick/Catoctin Mtn., MD Short stops of one to five days at various other locations of interest such as the Everglades National Park or Maryland's Eastern Shore are an integral part of the semester.
+Short stops of one to five days at various other locations of interest such as the Everglades National Park or Maryland's Eastern Shore are an integral part of the semester.

-Contact the Coastal Studies Semester Director in the Department of Biology for more details.
+Contact the Coastal Studies Semester Coordinator in the Department of Biology for more details.